-From 2010, when this article has been write http://rubayathasan.com/tutorial/apache-ssl-on-windows/, nothing +- have been changed about how to setup https ssl on Apache in a Windows os.
+From 2010, when this article has been written http://rubayathasan.com/tutorial/apache-ssl-on-windows/, nothing +- changed about how to setup https ssl on Apache in a Windows os.

 Here on 2021 report in steps, with corrections and my hints (to get work my test HTTPS on Apache server in Win, as reminder):